mubasharsudozai/mubasharsudozai/README.md

-# Hi there, I'm Nouman 👋
+# Hi there, I'm Mubashar 👋

 ### I'm a Developer, Student and Researcher!